 In August 2016, the FASB issued ASU 2016-15, "Cash Flow Classification" which amends the guidance in ASC 230 on the classification of certain cash receipts and payments in the statement of cash flows.
 This amendment is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The Company is in the process of evaluating the impact of the adoption of this guidance on its Consolidated Financial Statements.
+The adoption of this ASU will not have a material effect on the Company's Consolidated Financial Statements.